sheng-n/SSCLMD/README.md

 # SSCLMD
+Submit journal IEEE Journal of Biomedical and Health Informatics
 ## 1. Overview
 The code for paper Self-supervised contrastive learning on attribute and topology graphs for predicting relationships among lncRNAs, miRNAs and diseases".
 The repository is organized as follows: